w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 ### Root

+Origin with the highest level of privileges.

 ### Whitelisted Caller

+Origin commanded by the Fellowship.

 ### Staking Admin

+Origin for cancelling slashes.

 ### Treasurer

+Origin for spending any amount of funds from the treasury.

 ### Lease Admin

+Origin able to force slot leases.

 ### Fellowship Admin

+Origin for managing the composition of the fellowship.

 ### General Admin

+Origin for managing the registrar.

 ### Auction Admin

+Origin for starting auctions.

 ### Referendum Canceller

+Origin able to cancel referenda.

 ### Referendum Killer

+Origin able to kill referenda.

 ### Small Tipper

+Origin able to spend up to 1 KSM from the treasury at once.

 ### Big Tipper

+Origin able to spend up to 5 KSM from the treasury at once.

 ### Small Spender

+Origin able to spend up to 50 KSM from the treasury at once.

 ### Medium Spender

+Origin able to spend up to 500 KSM from the treasury at once.

 ### Big Spender

+Origin able to spend up to 5000 KSM from the treasury at once.

 ## Create a Referenda Proposal using Polkadot-JS UI